mariusz-kabala/adverity-challenge/README.md

 Project requirements are described here [challenge.pdf](https://raw.githubusercontent.com/mariusz-kabala/adverity-challenge/master/challenge.pdf).

-Customizations - in my implementation user is able to upload any CVS file and deside how to visualize the data there.
+Customizations - in my implementation user is able to upload any CSV file and deside how to visualize the data there.
-First user has to upload cvs file or use the example file from the challenge.
-Then cvs fields need to be setup.
+First user has to upload csv file or use the example file from the challenge.
+Then csv fields need to be setup.
 User has to define which field contains time, which one dimentions and which metrics.
 After that app is good to go, and chart can be generated.

 ## Design assumptions